|

 1 quarter size piece bay leaf

-2 tsp.
-Kosher salt, Diamond Crystal is recommended---otherwise use any regular
+2 tsp. salt, regular salt

 4 ounces granulated sugar